parzival-roethlein/mapya/README.md

 * auto convert return values (if mayaNode or mayaAttribute) to MapyaObject instances? probably not

 ### TODO
+* fix random crashes (MObject access?)
 * mixedCase naming, like maya
 * unify the repr return to something like MapyaNode(''), not specific child classes
 * stability tests: run tests with different maya settings (scene units, ..)

 ### TODO (maybe)
-* interface to serialize python data in maya attributes? (in maya string attribute probably)
 * class instance should save python class version, that way it can be noticed and converted etc if class changes
   * extra function needed for version up changes that have to be done on maya object
-* use UUID to pickle/serialize instances
-* compare numpy speed to maya.api.OpenMaya
+* compare performance between maya.api.OpenMaya with numpy
 * performance tests, slots class versions

 ### RELATED